pacifics/PassDao/README.md

 ## PASS DAO and PASS DAO Project Smart Contracts

-Used for the management of the upgrades and projects from the beginning of the application.
-One DAO smart contract and a project smart contract for each project.
+Used for the management and display of the upgrades of the DAPP from the beginning of the application.
 No public function.

 =

+## PASS DAO Project Smart Contracts

+Used for the management and display of the PASS DAO projects.
+One project smart contract for each project.
+No public function.

+=

 ## PASS DAO Contractor Smart Contract

 Used by the project managers and contractors of the application.
-On smart contract for each project manager or contractor.
+One smart contract for each project manager or contractor.

 Public functions are :